huangzr1228/biostat625-hw3/README.md

 \hat{\beta} = (X^TX)^{-1}X^TY
 $$

-With the input of the formula and data, the package will return the data frame of results.
+With the input of the formula and data, the package will return the data frame of results.<br>
 Statistical measures of residuals: minimum residual, 1Q residual, median residual, 3Q residual and maximum residual

-Coefficients: estimate, standard error, t value and p value Other statistics: residual standard error, R-squared, adjusted R-squared, F statistic and p value for F test
+Coefficients: estimate, standard error, t value and p value
+Other statistics: residual standard error, R-squared, adjusted R-squared, F statistic and p value for F test

 ## Installation